What this page says

-- CLBC asked the people we support to help us create a series of workshops to help answer their questions and know what to expect from CLBC.
+- CLBC involved people we support to create a series of workshops to help answer their questions and know what to expect from CLBC.

 - These workshops help people learn about connecting to community, planning options, and how CLBC works.

-CLBC is taking steps to improve the way people enter CLBC supports and funded services at age 19 or later in life.
-People who become eligible told us they feel overwhelmed when they are transitioning into adulthood, or trying to get support later in life.
-They aren’t aware of supports in their own community, they don’t know what they can plan to do, and they are worried they’ll have to fight for the services they need.
+People who are eligible for CLBC services can feel overwhelmed when transitioning into adulthood or trying to get support later in life.
+Sometimes they aren’t aware of supports in their own community, they don’t know what they can plan to do, and they are worried they’ll have to fight for the services they need.

-In 2017 and 2018, CLBC involved hundreds of individuals, families and partners in a project designed to help people feel better supported.
-Individuals and families helped CLBC design a series of four CLBC Welcome Workshops.
-The goal was to help people feel better informed, more connected to other families and their community, and understand what to expect.
+CLBC involved individuals, families, and partners in the design of four CLBC Welcome Workshops.
+The goal is to help people feel better informed, more connected to other families and their community, and to understand what to expect.

 Each workshop is led by:

 This is an introduction to CLBC and what next steps are needed next to move into adult life.
 We want to give you an idea of how all the pieces fit together, including the CLBC piece.
 In Getting Started we’ll cover some of the differences between child/youth and adult services and supports and present information, resources, and choices about what’s next.

 Workshop 2: Community Connections

 This is where we start to collect and share information about our local community with each other.
 Just like we capture the strengths of ourselves or our family members, we want to capture the strengths and other great things about our community.
 Bring what you know and let’s learn from each other.